HobbesChiong/HobbesChiong/README.md

   ## 🐱‍💻 Hackathons

   ### ✍️ [JapanGo](https://github.com/bxian03/StormHacks2023)
-  JapanGo is a thrilling multiplayer, web-based game designed to immerse players in the world of Japanese hiragana and kanji characters while engaging in an exciting competition.
-Aspiring linguists and Japanese language enthusiasts gather together to put their       knowledge to the test in a fast-paced race to correctly guess characters before their opponents.
+  JapanGo is a multiplayer, web-based game designed to help people become familiar with the Japanese alphabets in a fun and competitive way.
+Inspired by skribbl.io, users are able to create a room, share the code and then race to see who can decipher the question first.
+It was created during Stormhacks 2023, an in-person 24 hour hackathon.
+Using websockets and Firebase, we were able to create a real-time connection between different clients with minimal latency, removing technical issues so that users could focus on memorizing their alphabets.
+Other technologies that we used include React and Tailwind for the frontend, and Python with FastAPI in the backend.

   ### 🧪 [Organic Chemistry Quiz Discord Bot](https://github.com/im-calvin/HackToSchoolBot22) [(Hack To School 2022 Hackathon First Overall)](https://github.com/bxian03/HackToSchoolAPI22)
   The Organic Chemistry Quiz Discord Bot was aimed to make learning compound names more fun and engaging.
 We created a Discord bot that quizzes users on compound names and awards points for correct answers.
-Participating in my first hackathon was an amazing learning
-  experience where I honed my skills in pair programming, time-management, and effective communication
+It was created in Hack To School 2022 a 48 hour MLH Hackathon, we used discord.py for the bot, Express.JS for the API and MongoDB for the database.
+Participating in my first hackathon was an amazing learning experience where I honed my skills in pair programming, time-management, and effective communication
 </details>

 <details open>
   <summary>:card_index_dividers: Current Projects</summary>

   ### 💻 [Personal Website](https://github.com/HobbesChiong/website)
   This is my personal portfolio website , custom built using React, HTML, and TailwindCSS.
 It showcases my skills and projects, and provides a way for potential clients and collaborators to get in touch with me.
 It is currently a WIP and is not deployed as of right now.
 </details>

 <h3 align="left">Connect with me:</h3>